jdemeule/wg21-papers/string-split.md

       ranges::to<std::vector<std::string>>();
 ```

-After some research, C++ will be one of the few language (or the only one) that splitting a string does not return a string.
+After some research, C++ will be one of the few languages (or the only one) that splitting a string does not return a string.
 This paper try to get back the original behavior without breaking the fix done by [@P2499R0].

 # Design

-First we consider the split algorithm on string object is not an edge case.
+First we consider the split algorithm on a string object is not an edge case.
 So we could keep the information that the split is done on a string-like object (`std::string`{.cpp}, `std::string_view`{.cpp}) and provide an implicit conversion on the result of the string.

-This could by done by modifying the `split::iterator::value_type`{.cpp} to return a object that is implicitely convertible to string_view or a subrange as before.
+This could be done by modifying the `split::iterator::value_type`{.cpp} to return an object that is implicitly convertible to `string_view`{.cpp} or a `subrange`{.cpp} as before.

 # Proposal
-This paper propose to introduce some helper traits to detect what is a `@_string-like_@`{.cpp} type, a concept to activate the feature and a dedicated `value_type`{.cpp} for `split::iterator`{.cpp} in that case.
+This paper proposes to introduce some helper traits to detect what is a `@_string-like_@`{.cpp} type, a concept to activate the feature and a dedicated `value_type`{.cpp} for `split::iterator`{.cpp} in that case.

 ## split_view::iterator